 The Casa da Musica was built in 2001 and was the very first building in Portugal to be dedicated completely to music, musical performances and music training.

 The geometric building is completely unique in comparison to the rest of the traditional Porto buildings.

-This nine-story building is a must-visit during your time in Port.
+This nine-story building is a must-visit during your time in Porto.
 The modern design, combined with the stunning and unique interior decoration of each room makes it a fun excursion.

 READ MY GUIDE ON HOW MANY DAYS TO SPEND IN PORTO

 The Livraria Lello Bookstore is one of the oldest bookstores in Portugal and one of the top-rated in the world.
 Founded in 1869, this old beauty is as grand as they come.
 An iconic crimson staircase leads you through the bookstore.
 Allowing you to discover multiple floors of books by famed Portuguese writers.

 The architecture of the building is absolutely stunning.
 The art deco-style ceiling and columns make the building look much older than it is.

 There’s a small entrance fee of €5, but well worth it for the possible hours you could spend inside.